- A

 This brings me to you.
 I need your help!

-The above has resulted in UK patients having no clear treatment pathway.
-If conservative measures such as physio and pain relief medication and injections have failed there is nothing else left for us.
+The above has resulted in UK patients having no treatment pathway.
+If conservative measures such as physio and pain relief medication/injections have failed there is nothing else left for us.
 We inevitably are left in debilitating pain, and forced to go abroad at a huge cost to ourselves and our families.
 In most cases we are having to resort to fundraisers or borrowing.

 This brings me to disclosing my own financial situation as I feel that's only right.

-I am currently on sick leave but usually I work part time as an administrator and activities coordinator at the Royal Hospital for Neuro-disability.
+I am currently on sick leave but usually I work part time as an administrator and activities coordinator at a hospital.
 Over the last year I have had to substantially reduce my hours due to pain and this of course has impacted my salary.
 Now that I'm on long term sick leave and have exhausted reasonable work place adjustments I will be officially dismissed on the grounds of capability on August 4th.
 Until that happens my salary has been halved.
 Unfortunately I don't have any savings.

 My own situation aside I feel it right to mention that I have a hugely supportive family.
 They support me emotionally as I navigate my health problems, and financially with groceries and medical bills.
 I am currently spending thousands a month on consultations, scans, blood tests, physio, medications, the list goes on.
 The NHS despite it's best efforts won't cover it all and my health is deteriorating fast.